-Have you been feeling tired lately even though you have been getting a good night’s sleep every night?
-If so you could be suffering from an iron deficiency without even knowing it, especially if you are a woman.
-According to the Center for Disease Control and Prevention, almost 10% of women are iron deficient and don’t even know it.
+Have you been feeling tired lately, even though you have been getting a good night’s sleep every night?
+If so, your body may lack iron, causing you to suffer from an iron deficiency without even knowing it, especially if you are a woman.
+According to the Center for Disease Control and Prevention, almost 10% of women are iron deficient and likely don’t realize it.

 The Importance of Iron to the Body

 While most people don’t consider iron as being a nutrient, it is actually an essential mineral to the human body.
 Iron is an important component of hemoglobin, the substance in red blood cells that carries oxygen throughout your body.
-If your iron levels are low, your body will not get the oxygen it needs to function as it should leading to symptoms such as fatigue.
+If your iron levels are low, your body will not get the oxygen it needs to function, which can lead to symptoms such as fatigue.

 Iron also has other important uses to your body.
-It is essential in maintaining healthy skin, hair and nails.
-So, if you want to look your best, you need to be sure you get enough iron.
+It is essential in maintaining healthy skin, hair, and nails.
+Furthermore, iron is used in the production of several hormones in the body, meaning that if you lack iron, your mood and overall health may be affected.

 Symptoms of Iron Deficiency

-In the beginning, symptoms for iron deficiency may be so mild that they simply go unnoticed.
-However, as your body becomes more and more depleted of iron and the anemia increases, the signs and symptoms will increase.
+If you lack iron, early symptoms may be so mild that they simply go unnoticed.
+However, as your body becomes more and more depleted of iron and the anemia increases, the signs and symptoms will also increase.
 Some of the most common iron deficiency symptoms are:

 - Extreme fatigue